MicrosoftDocs/well-architected/well-architected/architect-role/architecture-design-specification.md

 ## Technical specification

-The technical specification describes the *how* based on the scope and goals set forth in the [functional specification](#functional-specification).
+The technical specification describes the *how* based on the scope and goals described in the [functional specification](#functional-specification).
 This specification is designed for the engineering team to use as a plan-of-record during implementation.

 In this specification include items such as: